-In the sixties, groups of independent schools in British Columbia were casting about to find ways to achieve both legal recognition and funding for their financially strained operations.
+In the sixties, groups of independent schools in British Columbia were exploring ways to achieve both legal recognition and funding for their financially strained operations.
 In the mid-60s the ISA became politically active and combined with the other independent schools associations under the FISA (Federation of Independent Schools Association) banner; the first president was ISABC's Ned Larson.

 On September 7, 1977 FISA was successful in securing partial funding of independent schools; the Bill passed third reading to become the Independent Schools Support Act, followed by its proclamation on September 27, 1977.
 The Act made per student grants amounting to a maximum of thirty per cent (about $500) of the per student operating costs of the local public school districts available to qualifying independent schools.

 In 2007, the Association became a non-profit society and appointed its first full-time Executive Director who formally established the structure of the Leadership and Collaboration groups.

-• Advocating with Ministry and other organisations, including a close connection with CAIS, on behalf of its member schools
+• Advocating with Ministry, FISA and other organisations, including a close connection with CAIS, on behalf of its member schools

-• Extensive collaboration of leaders within the Association
+• Extensive collaboration of leaders across the Association

 • Supporting action research and examination of teaching and administrative practice